Questfall/docs/mining/Items.md

 Also, these items can be withdrawn from- and deposited into the inventory as NFTs.
 For more details about on-chain trading of items see [Marketplace](../infrastructure/marketplace.md).

 {% hint style="info" %}
-As the trading of higher-tier items happens on-chain the user must pay the polygon gas fee for each transaction.
+As the trading of higher-tier items happens on-chain the user must pay the Polygon gas fee for each transaction.
 {% endhint %}

 ### Marketplace Rules